-The DCP 214 and 214A legal text aims to modify Clauses 12 and 13 of DCUSA with regards to the recommendation made to Ofgem of a Part 1 change or the outcome of a Part 2 change to ensure that it truly reflects the interests (voting or otherwise) of the Parties.
+The DCP 214 legal text aims to modify Clauses 12 and 13 of DCUSA with regards to the recommendation made to Ofgem of a Part 1 change or the outcome of a Part 2 change to ensure that it truly reflects the interests (voting or otherwise) of the Parties.

+Executive Summary

+DCP 214 was raised by UK Power Networks on the 09 July 2014 to ensure that the recommendation made to Ofgem of a Part 1 change or the outcome of a Part 2 change truly reflects the interests (voting or otherwise) of the Parties.

+Over a period of eight months the DCP 214 Working Group met seven times and issued one consultation.
+The consultation requested for industry parties to comment upon four options which could act as a solution to this change.
+Following consideration of the responses to the consultation the Working Group agreed to progress a two-tiered voting system where Party voting remains as current practice but with an additional overall Party category which sets out the recommendation from the majority of all Party Categories that have voted.
+Option 3 supports the alternate CP submitted on the 26 January 2015.

+.

-Executive SummaryWorking Group
+Working Group

 The DCUSA Panel established a Working Group to assess DCP 214.
 The Working Group met on six occasions and was comprised of DNO, Supplier, IDNO and Ofgem representatives.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.